 How to make capsicum curry

-This is a versatile recipe of all Indian curry recipes made with minimal ingredients but with a high impact on flavors and the taste.
+This is a versatile recipe of all Indian curry recipes made with minimal ingredients but with a high impact on flavors and taste.

 The key ingredients

 Tomato.
 Fresh Roma tomato is my favorite choice for making curry.
 It is the closest alternative to the Indian tomato.
-It brings nice rich tanginess and thickness to the capsicum masala curry.
+It brings excellent, rich tanginess and thickness to the capsicum masala curry.
 But you may also use plum tomato instead.
 Canned diced tomato or crushed tomato is also the closest easy choice.
-I tried making with these options and happy with the results.
+I tried making with these options and was happy with the results.

 Saute onion.
-Heat a pan over medium heat, add the cooking oil and finely chopped onion.
+Heat a pan over medium heat; add the cooking oil and finely chopped onion.
 And saute until it becomes soft and tender.

-Our main objective is to cook onion soft, tender and mushy without getting it burnt.
+Our main objective is to cook onion soft, tender, and mushy without getting it burnt.
 Too much cooking oil can ruin the texture, so drizzle little oil at a time, if needed.